Storms Come And Go

 Today, Israeli technology deals with the reality of drought in a land situated in the heart of the Middle East, one of the driest regions on earth.
 Israel invested heavily in desalination technology and professed to have solved the problem of little rainfall by tapping into the abundant waters of the Mediterranean Sea.
 But now, a five-year drought is even challenging that strategy as the country’s most important bodies of water shrink.

-Five years ago, in 2013, the Sea of Galilee was two meters from its fullest capacity.
+In 2013, the Sea of Galilee was two meters from its fullest capacity.
 That May, Rich and I stood on its shores in Tiberias, marveling at how high the water was as it lapped against the Gai Beach’s boardwalk.
-Last winter in December we stood at the same spot and wondered how low it could possibly go!
+Then on a later tour, in December 2017, we stood at the same spot and wondered how low it could possibly go!
 According to all sources, much lower!

 Praying For Rain

 Remarkably, on the last Thursday in December 2017, thousands gathered at the Western Wall to pray for rain.
 On Monday, January 1st, 2018, the skies opened and Israel’s Water Authority announced that approximately 1 inch of rain fell in the Golan and Upper Galilee regions, which includes the 100+ square miles of the Sea of Galilee.
 The downpour raised the level of the lake by one centimeter or .4 inches (that is a lot of gallons of water poured onto the lake!).
 Still to come was the spring thaw of six inches of snow that also fell on the upper slopes of Mount Hermon which feeds the Dan River, a major tributary of the Jordan River which flows into the Sea of Galilee….God is always in the business of answered prayers.